vprover/vampire_publications/experimental_data/CADE-2019-RCU/readme.txt

 The corresponding tag in the Git repository is: cade2019exp2and3

-The CASC-2018 versions of Leo-III and Satallax werer utilised in experiments.
+The CASC-2018 versions of Leo-III and Satallax were utilised in experiments.
 These can be obtained from the ATPSystems space of StarExec:

 https://www.starexec.org/starexec/secure/explore/spaces.jsp?id=23834